doctorpod/lifebingo/README.md

 # Life Bingo

-Make you life better by incremental habit tweaks inspired by bingo-style boards.
+Make your life better by incremental habit tweaks inspired by bingo-style boards.

 ## Technology